EmosewaMC/EmosewaMC/README.md

-- Hi, I’m David Markowitz (EmosewaMC) and I am a full time student at Cabrillo College studying Computer Science.
-I am graduating from UCSC in the Fall of 2024 with a Bachelors in Computer Science.
+- Hi, I’m David Markowitz (EmosewaMC) and I am graduating from UCSC in the Spring of 2024 with a Bachelors in Computer Science.
 - I’m currently interested in BackEnd Engineer roles, Reverse Engineering and learning oppotunities.
 - I’m currently experienced in C++, C, x86, C# and SQL.
 Most proficient in C++.
 My first contributions to production style code began in December 2021 and the language we use is C++.
 - I have 2 years of coding classes and 1.5 years of backend engineering experience.
 Experience varies from Reverse Engineering assembly into C, helping improve and further develop Entity-Component Systems.
 Implementing a test infrastructure to make writing tests easier.
 Fully modularizing build systems.
 Database management and more.